37miners/rustlet-simple/README.md

 # cargo run
 ```

-After that, you can access the "Hello World" servlet in your browser at http://localhost:8080/.
+After that, you can access the "Hello World" rustlet in your browser at http://localhost:8080/.